Creating a customer journey map is vital for any business to optimize its sales and marketing processes.

 When it comes to a B2B SaaS purchase for something reasonably inexpensive like Hootsuite’s social media management platform or the MailChimp email marketing platform, most of the customer journey will happen digitally with minimal to no involvement from a sales representative.

-In this case, a customer journey map might be made using a simple Excel spreadsheet.
+In this case, customer journey maps might be made using a simple Excel spreadsheet.

 B2B Customer Journey Map using Excel